mlestrella843/mlestrella843/README.md

 ![GitHub Banner](GitHub_Banner.jpg)
 <p align="center">Hi 👋, I'm Maria Estrella</p>
-<p target="_black" font-weight="bold" >A passionate Full Stack developer.
+<p target="_black" size="40" >A passionate Full Stack developer.
 For me, technology is not just the latest tool; it is a vehicle used to transform lives, improving the quality of our existence by addressing a range of challenges in various domains.
 Whether in education, finance, housing, or entertainment, technology is a catalyst for positive change, fostering inclusion and human development in the world..</p>

 <br>